Fermentation

 Phylogenetic tree of bacteria and archaea, highlighting those that carry out fermentation.
 Their end products are also highlighted.
 Figure modified from Hackmann (2024).

-Fermentation is a type of anaerobic metabolism which harnesses the redox potential of the reactants to make adenosine triphosphate (ATP) and organic end products.
+Fermentation is a type of anaerobic metabolism that harnesses the redox potential of the reactants to make adenosine triphosphate (ATP) and organic end products.
 Organic molecules, such as glucose or other sugars, are catabolized and their electrons are transferred to other organic molecules (cofactors, coenzymes, etc.).
 Anaerobic glycolysis is a related term used to describe the occurrence of fermentation in organisms (usually multicellular organisms such as animals) when aerobic respiration cannot keep up with the ATP demand, due to insufficient oxygen supply or anaerobic conditions.

 Fermentation is important in several areas of human society.
 Humans have used fermentation in the production and preservation of food for 13,000 years.
 It has been associated with health benefits, unique flavor profiles, and making products have better texture.
 Humans and their livestock also benefit from fermentation from the microbes in the gut that release end products that are subsequently used by the host for energy.
 Perhaps the most commonly known use for fermentation is at an industrial level to produce commodity chemicals, such as ethanol and lactate.
-Ethanol is used in a variety of alcoholic beverages (beers, wine, and spirits) while lactate can be neutralized to lactic acid and be used for food preservation, curing agent, or a flavoring agent.
+Ethanol is used in a variety of alcoholic beverages (beers, wine, and spirits) while lactate can be neutralized to lactic acid and be used for food preservation, as a curing agent, or as a flavoring agent.

 This complex metabolism utilizes a wide variety of substrates and can form nearly 300 different combinations of end products.
 Fermentation occurs in both prokaryotes and eukaryotes.
 The discovery of new end products and new fermentative organisms suggests that fermentation is more diverse than what has been studied.

 Definition

-A variety of definitions have been proposed throughout the years, but the simplest definition and most recent definition of fermentation proposed is "catabolism where organic compounds are both the electron donor and acceptor."
+A variety of definitions have been proposed throughout the years, but the simplest and most recent definition of fermentation proposed is "catabolism where organic compounds are both the electron donor and acceptor."
 This definition distinguishes fermentation from aerobic respiration (when oxygen is the acceptor) and types of anaerobic respiration (when an inorganic species is the acceptor).
 However, this definition does not encompass all forms of fermentation.
 For example, propionate fermentation which uses H_{2} as an electron donor, or the second step of butyrate fermentation where CO_{2} can act as an electron acceptor.
-Thus, it is simplest to use this definition while acknowledging that protons and CO_{2} can also be used as electron donors and acceptors, respectively.
+Thus, it is simplest to use this definition while acknowledging that protons can also be used as electron donors and CO_{2} as acceptors.

 In 1876, before the discovery of anaerobic respiration, Louis Pasteur described it as "la vie sans air" (life without air).
 It was also common for fermentation to be defined based on how fermentation forms ATP which was catabolism that forms ATP through only substrate-level phosphorylation.

 Industrial fermentation is another type of fermentation that is defined loosely as a large-scale biological manufacturing process; however, this definition focuses on the process of manufacturing rather than metabolic details.